1. Password Credentials

 Set data’s

-member’s value to the result of executing formData’sget()
+passwordmember’s value to the result of executing formData’sget()method on name, and newPasswordObserved totrue. - "

 If newPasswordObserved is